 First, use the `knife` to publish the modified Cookbook to the Chef server before applying it to the node in Chef—cookbook upload` command.
 Next, you can wait for the node’s scheduled Chef client interval to complete, or you can manually start a Chef client run on the node.
 In order to ensure that the node’s configuration corresponds to the most recent version specified in the Cookbook, the node will search the Chef server for any updated Cookbooks and apply them appropriately.
 This process occurs during the Chef client run.

 50. Compose a service.
-Is there a resource in Chef that prevents the HTTP service from beginning when the system powers up and then stops it again?
+Is there a Chef resource that disables the HTTP service at startup and stops it?

 Ans: